 - the lesser of 5 percent of:

-- 115% of the median area price of a single family dwelling, or
+- 115 percent of the median area price of a Single Family dwelling; or

-- 150% of the conforming Freddie Mac limit.
+- 150 percent of the national conforming mortgage limit.

 Applications for an FHA EEM may be submitted to the local HUD Field Office through an FHA-approved lending institution.
 HUD has a searchable list of approved lenders .
 Additional information about the FHA EEM can be found on FHA's web site .

 FHA’s EEM program is available for site-built as well as manufactured homes.
 The Systems Building Research Alliance has information about FHA EEMs for ENERGY STAR certified manufactured homes.

 USDA Single Family Housing Guaranteed Loan Program

 The U.S. Department of Agriculture's (USDA) Single Family Housing Guaranteed Loan Program assists approved lenders in providing low- and moderate-income households the opportunity of homeownership in eligible rural areas.
 Eligible applicants may purchase, build, rehabilitate, improve or relocate a dwelling in an eligible rural area with 100% financing.